niharjoshi/TimestampAnalyzer/README.md

 Third, we build a gRPC client-server application that communicates with our Lambda function and remotely executes it, returning the md5 hashes of all the matched logs.

-The whole deployment process is described in this video: TODO
+The whole deployment process is described in this video: [YouTube](https://www.youtube.com/playlist?list=PL0k75q4RIbesEko3QVUwWId-cRukKgIhS)

 ## Prerequisites & Installation